 Within the New Forest and Waterside area, Oakhaven provides specialist care, free of charge, to people with a life-limiting illness and support for their loved ones.
-We have an 8-bed Inpatient Unit, a Day Hospice, a Community Team making home visits and an Outpatients’ Clinic.
-Annual running costs are nearly £2.5 million and we support 180 patients and their family and friends each week.
-With only 14% of costs met by the New Forest and Waterside Primary Care Trust, we rely greatly on our local community for funds and voluntary help.
+We have an 8-bed In-patient Unit, a Day Hospice, a Community Team making home visits, our Oakhaven at Home service plus an Outpatients' Clinic and Bereavement Counselling.
+Annual running costs are nearly £3 million and we support 180 patients and their family and friends each week.
+With only 13% of costs met by the NHS, we rely greatly on our local community for funds and voluntary help.
 Oakhaven Hospice Trust, Lower Pennington Lane, Lymington SO41 8ZZ.
 Tel.
 01590 677773. www.oakhavenhospice.co.uk.
 Registered Charity No. 900215.

 New Forest Organ Society

-The Lymington Palette Club is a group of artists who paint in all media.
-It holds monthly meetings which take the form of talks and criticisms.
-The Club holds annual exhibitions and several of its members hold one person or group exhibitions, exhibit at national exhibitions and take part in Hampshire Artists’ Open Studios.
-The Club welcomes membership enquiries from artists.
-Visitors are welcome at its meetings.
-For further information contact Philippa Bambach.
-Tel.
-01590 718891.
-Email: firstname.lastname@example.org
+The Lymington Palette Club is a group of around 50 artists who work in all media.
+We hold monthly meetings which take the form of talks and criticisms from experts.
+The Club holds an annual exhibition and many of our members exhibit locally and nationally, and take part in Hampshire Artists’ Open Studios.
+Membership is by selection, and we welcome enquiries from artists.
+Visitors are welcome at club meetings.
+For further information visit www.lymingtonpalette.co.uk

 Lymington and District Probus Club

 The Club exists to promote fellowship amongst retired professional and business men.
-Meetings are held on the third Monday of each month at 10.00 am; current venue is Elmers Court Hotel.
+Meetings are held on the third Monday of each month at 10 am; current venue is Elmers Court Hotel.
 New members can be sure of a warm welcome.
 The normal format is coffee, an outside speaker and then lunch.
 The Club also has an active social programme.
 We are a non-political and non-sectarian Club.
-For further information look us up at www.lymingtonanddistrictprobusclub.co.uk
+For further information contact our Secretary, Stephen Ward, Tel.
+01590 675186 or look us up at www.lymingtonprobus.co.uk

 *Quakers Religious Society of Friends